Veterinary Dentistry & Dental Surgery

 Routine dental care is a critical component of cats' and dogs' oral and overall health, but most of Ankeny's pets don't get the oral hygiene care they need to keep their teeth and gums healthy.

-At our Ankeny animal hospital, we provide complete dental care for cats and dogs, from basics such as dental examinations, teeth cleanings and polishing, to dental x-rays and oral surgeries.
+At our Ankeny animal hospital, we provide complete veterinary dentistry care for cats and dogs, from basics such as dental examinations, teeth cleanings and polishing, to dental x-rays and oral surgeries.

 We also make a point of providing dental health education to pet parents on how to keep their animal's mouth healthy between veterinary appointments.